quic/cloud-ai-sdk-pages/docs/Getting-Started/Installation/Docker/Docker.md

-# Introduction
+# Docker

-Docker is a product that allows users to build, test, and deploy applications through software containers.
+Docker allows users to build, test, and deploy applications through software containers.
 Docker for Cloud AI 100 packages the Platform SDK, Apps SDK (x86-64 only), libraries, system tools, etc., which enables the user to navigate the inference workflow seamlessly.

 The Docker scripts are in the Apps SDK in the `tools/docker-build` folder.
 The scripts to build a QAic Docker image are composed of the following structure.
 ```